 The majority of the DMHA's disordered gambling service providers will utilize two data systems, the Data Assessment Registry Mental Health and Addiction (DARMHA) system and the Web Infrastructure for Treatment Services (WITS).
-DARMHA is the primary data collection system for the Gamblers' Assistance Fund.
+DARMHA are the primary data collection systems for the Gamblers'

+Assistance Fund.

-For those using the DARMHA system, information about consumers with disordered gambling issues must be entered into DARMHA in accordance to the documents on the DARMHA website and any updates thereto.
+For providers who are required by DMHA to use the DARMHA system, information about consumers with disordered gambling issues must be entered into DARMHA in accordance to the documents on the DARMHA website and any updates thereto.
 Specifically, the following documents contain instructional information related to the submission of data: